"All our dreams can come true, if we have the courage to pursue them"

 In an ideal world or course we'll all live happily ever after but, as we all know, this world is far from ideal, the future is unknown and in reality anything could happen.
 It may be that I am destined to have this baby but that it will make me worse and I will die (not that I believe this will happen) but in this scenario I would have no regrets.
 I've already done so much more that I ever envisaged 7 years a go.
 Death doesn't scare me.
 It's life that is the scary prospect for me now!

-Getting worse with ms and being ill and feeling like crap-
+Getting worse with ms and being ill and feeling like crap- that is what scares me

 But I have a feeling the next chapter is for me to experience and live through too.
 So we have to work out a way to ensure that our future will work for all of us!